-The Board of Trustees (Board) of the City of Austin Police Retirement System (System) is the administrator of a single employer defined benefit pension plan.
-The System is considered part of the City of Austin's (City) financial reporting entity and is included in the City's financial reports as a pension trust fund.
-The System Board is composed of 11 members.
-Seven (7) of the Board's trustees are elected, and four (4) of the Board's trustees are appointed.
-The appointed positions include three (3) City of Austin officials or their designees, as well as one (1) citizen position appointed by the System Board.
-The seven (7) elected trustee positions are filled as described.
-Five (5) police officer members elected by the police officer members of the System, each of whom serve for a term of four (4) years, and two (2) retired members elected by the retired members to serve for a term of four (4) years, with the term of one member expiring each odd-numbered year.
+The Board of Trustees (Board) of the Austin Police Retirement System (System) is the administrator of a single employer (City of Austin) defined benefit pension plan; however, System employees are also members of the System.
+In 2021, the System Board was composed of 11 members.
+Seven (7) of the Board's trustees were elected, and four (4) of the Board's trustees were appointed.
+The appointed positions included three (3) City of Austin officials or their designees, as well as one (1) citizen position appointed by the System Board.
+Of the elected trustees, five (5) police officer trustees were elected by the police officer members of the System, and two (2) retired trustees were elected by the retired members.
+Elected members serve staggered four-year terms.
+The composition of the Board of Trustees was changed by legislation in 2021, effective in fiscal year 2022.
+The change reduced the number of elected police officers by one and added a second citizen trustee appointed by the City.

 The System was originally established in 1979 by a City Council ordinance.
 However, in 1991, the System became governed by state law.
 The System provides retirement, death, disability and withdrawal benefits to plan members and their beneficiaries.
+The following description is applicable for members of the System employed before January 1, 2022.
 Benefits vest after 10 years of credited service.
 Participants may retire at 23 years of service excluding any purchased military service credit regardless of age, or at age 55 with 20 years of service excluding any purchased military service or at age 62.
+The monthly benefit is equal to 3.2 percent of the highest 36-month average salary multiplied by years and months of service.
 In 2009, the System and the City began participating in the Texas Proportionate Retirement Program (PRP).
 Service in other participating public employment retirement systems can be combined with service in the System to satisfy the System's eligibility requirements.
 Other participating systems include the Texas statewide systems, the City of Austin Employees' Retirement System, and the systems for the City of El Paso employees.